madsbuch/blog/_posts/2016-01-29-100-days-of-fibonacci-day-9-haskell-types.md

 ## Implementing Dependent Typing
 With dependent typing the type of a term _depends_ on its value.
-In Haskell we can benefit from making some parts of the types dependent on its values.
-This could for examble be statically sized lists to make matrix operations typesafe.
+In Haskell we can benefit from making some parts of the types dependent.
+This could for example be statically sized lists to make matrix operations type-safe.

 In this post I implement complete dependency between terms and their type.
 The type for the Fibonacci term was implemented above.
 Now we just need to write some code that couples it to the value level.

 First we couple the datatype.
-We implement a value level datatype, `SNat`, which statically embed the size of the value.
+I implemented a value level datatype, `SNat`, which embeds its size.

 {% highlight haskell %}
 data SNat (a :: Nat) where